 Matching Funds

 In UWKC’s fiscal year 2019 (2019/20), UWKC provided the REC with $1.2 million in seed funding to begin testing the L & L model.
 In fiscal year 2020 (2020/21), UWKC has committed to investing another $1.2 million into the L & L pilot project to accelerate its expansion, with the expectation that funds will be made available at that level in fiscal year 2021 (2021/22), pending budget approval.
 UWKC intends to continue supporting L & L and the REC through the end of the three-year pilot, at which point DCHS and the CYAB will evaluate the project’s progress to determine an investment strategy for the subsequent years of the PSTAA fund, as described in the Guiding Principles for Love and Liberation Funding Category section above.
+CYYAD staff is directed to develop an interim plan to address any gaps between the end of the three-year L&L pilot and the time at which it is replaced by another program.

 Governance Structure